oxidecomputer/sb2_poc/blog.md

 # Wow this needs a title

-Here at Oxide we continue to work on building servers as they should be.
-While working with the built in update system on the LPC55S69 (our chosen part for the Root of Trust) we discovered a buffer overflow.
+Here at Oxide, we continue to work on building servers as they should be.
+While working with the built-in update system on the LPC55S69 (our chosen part for the Root of Trust), we discovered a buffer overflow.
 This issue exists in the In-System Programming (ISP) code for the signed update mechanism which lives in ROM.
 It allows an attacker to gain non-persistent code execution without signed code.
 This can be used to circumvent restrictions when the chip is fully locked down and also extract the device secret.
 Because this issue exists in ROM there is no known workaround besides not using ISP.
-This has been assigned CVE-2022-22819.
+This has been assigned [CVE-2022-22819](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-22819).

 ## Updates are hard